pik-nik/Fortis-Workout-App/README.md

 https://whimsical.com/schema-tables-7GaP9mejisBZZMi44Y4iNH#
 ![Screenshot of my Schema ERD](/public/images/Schema%20example.png)

+# v 1.0.0
+- This is the first version and what I submitted as part of my second project for General Assembly Software Engineering Immersive.

 # Future features
 - allow coaches to log workouts for clients to do and clients to upload, choose to make it private, only accessible to coach or club access or public with groups